CombatClasher/Messenger/README.md

 2. ChatClient.java: creates a connection to server and GUI for sending the message.
 3. Login.java: create a simple dialog box for inputing the username It implements the chat on localhost, can be changed just by uodating the IP address.
 Usefull in college LAN coverage.
 Can also built file sharing on the same principle.
+The project will be introduced soon.